GoesToEleven/golang-web-dev/031_AWS/01_hello-world/README.md

 # Persisting your application

-To run our application after the terminal session has ended, we must do the following:
+To run our application after the terminal session has ended, we must do one of the following:

+## Option
+1. cd /etc/
+1. cat inittab
+1. cd init.d
+1.

+## Option #1
+Use screen.

+1. find out if you have screen
+  - cd /usr/bin/
+  - ls -la | more
+1. install screen if you don't have it
+  - yum install screen
+1.

+sudo screen ./```<your program executable>``` & ctrl-a ctrl-d

+## Option #2
 1. Create a configuration file
   - sudo nano /etc/systemd/system/```<filename>```.service